-Brian Staufenbiel is the creative director and stage director for Opera Parallèle where he has directed and spearheaded the conceptual designs of the company's productions since it was founded in 2010.
-Specializing in multimedia, immersive, and interdisciplinary productions, he actively works across a wide range of artistic disciplines collaborating with film and media designers, choreographers and dancers, circus and fabric artists, and designer fabricators.
-His progressive approach to stagecraft has garnered critical acclaim for many of the company's productions, including Heggie's Dead Man Walking, O'Regan's Heart of Darkness, Harbison's The Great Gatsby, Glass' Orphée and Les Enfant Terribles, Golijov's Ainadamar, Gorb's Anya 17, Berg's Wozzeck, Davies' The Lighthouse, Blanchard's Champion, and Dove's Flight.
+Brian Staufenbiel is the creative director for Opera Parallèle where he has directed and spearheaded the conceptual designs of the company's productions since it was founded in 2010.
+Specializing in multimedia, immersive, and interdisciplinary productions, he actively works across a wide range of artistic disciplines collaborating in film and with media designers, choreographers and dancers, circus and fabric artists, and designer fabricators.
+His progressive approach to stagecraft has garnered critical acclaim for many of the company's productions, including Wozzeck, Orphée, Champion and Dead Man Walking.